datacentricdesign/id5415/collections/_id5415/5-2-assignment.md

 **Note:** there is no difference between 'web service' and 'web application' in this context.

 The line starting with `@` is an annotation, used to complement the code.
-In this context, we specify a web path, the root '/', to trigger the function `hello_world()` right bellow.
+In this context, we specify a web path, the root '/', to trigger the function `hello_world()` right below.

 Finally, the script defines the `main`, where the programme starts.
 In this case `run` our `app`, meaning we start the webserver.